stevengreens10/MinecraftDrive/README.md

 ## What?

-This project allows you create a device driver that will store data in a Minecraft world with 1 block corresponding to each byte.
+This project allows you to create a device driver that will store data in a Minecraft world with 1 block corresponding to each byte.

 ## How?